sabrahahmed/WorldCupVision/README.md

 </p>

 <h2> How to Use </h2>
 To use this application, simply navigate to the website at https://sabrahahmed.github.io/FIFA-World-Cup-2022/ and try out all the app features!
+Turn the volume up and hear the crowd cheer!

 <h2> Technology Used </h2>
 This web application was built using HTML, CSS, and JavaScript.
 The information about the qualified teams was sourced from the official FIFA World Cup website.